TheDelphiGator/SynEdit-for-Delphi/README.md

 NOTE : All of my classes and units are designed for DELPHI only.
 I know all of the SynEdit objects cater for Cross Platform Compilers, but my platform of choice is MS-Windows.
 It should however not be a "Train-Smash" for anyone wanting to convert my code to "Multi-Platform" and I am available for queries on any potential problems that arise here.
 I do not have access to all the available platforms and cannot test and debug, hence the limitation of my examples without conditional compiles for platforms other than Delphi.

-The first Class i am going to implement is TSynEditorModOptions which will allow editor option editing and save/load as "Black-Box cClass" implementaions.
+The first Class i am going to implement is TSynEditOptionsConfig which will allow editor option editing and save/load as "Black-Box Class" implementaions.